-Hologram Image Register
+Security Image Register

-First established in 1993, the HIR includes more than 10,000 registrations (as of the start of 2022), a number that is growing by the day.
-In early 2022, it underwent a major upgrade, designed to improve user efficiency and effectiveness by enabling faster online registration and copyright checking of hologram designs.
+First established in 1993 as the Hologram Image Register (HIR) and relaunched in 2023 as the SIR to include all optically variable technologies, the SIR includes more than 10,000 registrations (as of the start of 2024), a number that is growing by the day.
+In early 2022, it underwent a major upgrade, designed to improve user efficiency and effectiveness by enabling faster online registration and copyright checking of OVD designs.

 Our Partners